BrevinCronk98/The-Life-Tracker/README.md

 | **User can have their own personal page on the app to display their profile information** | User Input:'Click to View Profile' | Output:'Brevin Cronk, 21 years old, 51 goal points, Gig Harbor' |

-### User can have theyre own personal page to display their information and their lists.
+### User can have their personal page to display their information and their lists.
 * Input: 'Click to view your profile'
 * Output: 'Brevin Cronk, 21 years old, 51 goal points, Gig Harbor'

+### User can have their friends own personal page to display their information and their lists.
+* Input: 'Click to view Bobs  profile'
+* Output: 'Bob Rob, 42 years old, 56 goal points, Gig Harbor'

+### User can Invite friends to events.
+* Input: 'Invite Bob'
+* Output: 'Bob will be recieving your invitation and we will let you know if he accepts them'
 </details>

 <br/>